mhayes0022/challenge4/README.md

 ## Credits
 All of the code was written by me.
-However, a tutor through the University of Minnesota provided some very helpful guidance, and a friend helped me figure out how to get the questions to shuffle properly.
+However, a tutor through the University of Minnesota provided some very helpful guidance and helped substantially with the submitScoreBtn event listener in JavaScript, and to clean up the displayScores function.
+Additionally, a friend helped me figure out how to get the questions to shuffle properly.

 ## License